grafana/tanka/README.md

   [`kubectl`](https://kubernetes.io/docs/reference/kubectl/overview/) for
   communicating with Kubernetes clusters.
-- **:hammer: powerful:** Being a `jsonnet`-compatibility layer for Kubernetes, it removes the limitations of static configuration languages.
+- **:hammer: powerful:** Being a `jsonnet`-compatibility layer for Kubernetes, it removes the limitations of static (or template-based) configuration languages.
-- **:rocket: used in production**: We already use Tanka internally at Grafana for all of our Kubernetes configuration needs.
+- **:rocket: used in production**: We use Tanka internally at Grafana Labs for all of our Kubernetes configuration needs.
 - **:heart: fully open-source**: This is an open-source project.
 It is free as in beer and as in speech and this will never change.